jp-mess/vae-color-article/index.md

 <br>

-## Step 2: encode as a 28x28x8 sized distribution vector
+## Step 2: encode this image as a 28x28x8 sized distribution vector

 The low-resolution image is encoded with the pre-trained VAE's encoder.
 The "top four" [28 x 28] images are the mean of the latent representation, while the bottom four are the variance.
 In Stable Diffusion, this latent distribution is sampled to get randomized versions of the original image, but we aren't going to use the encoding like that.
 We are just going to plug it into another network as a [28 x 28 x 8] sized input vector.